rbisdorff/Digraph3/docSphinx/tutorial.rst

 Potential *decision actions*, in our case here, are the 75 THE best-ranked *Computer Science Departments*, all of them located at world renowned Institutions, like the *California Institute of Technology*, the *Swiss Federal Institute of Technology Zurich*, the *Technical University München*, the *University of Oxford* or the *National University of Singapore* (see :numref:`thecsActions` below).

-Instead of using prefigured show methods readily available for inspecting such a *PerformanceTableau* instance, we will illustrate below how to write small Python scripts for printing out its content.
+Instead of using prefigured show methods, readily available for inspecting such a *PerformanceTableau* instance, we will illustrate below how to write small Python scripts for printing out its content.

 .. code-block:: pycon
    :name: thecsActions